About Us

 To our valued members and supporters: we deeply appreciate your patience and commitment throughout our extended closure.
 Your understanding has been invaluable as we work to improve and restore our facilities for a better visitor experience.
 If you would like to further support these efforts, we invite you to consider a donation to help us continue providing a space for learning, connection, and natural beauty.
 Thank you for standing with us—you make everything we do possible!

-Our Goal is to provide, manage and maintain an outdoor living museum and environmental education facility for Bucks County:
+Our goal is to provide, manage, and maintain an outdoor living museum and environmental education center that serves the people of Bucks County and beyond.
+We are committed to:

-• To serve as a refuge and diverse habitat for wildlife—both plants and animals.
+• Preserving a refuge and diverse habitat for both plant and animal wildlife.

 A peace valley nature center logo on the ground